3X-UI

 Connecting to proxy

-For quick configuration, you can generate a QR code or export the inbound's URL:
+For quick configuration, you can export the inbound's URL (3) or generate a QR code (4):

 Simply copy the URL from the pop-up window to your clipboard.
 On most clients, you can add a connection by selecting Add profile from clipboard or Import profile from clipboard.

-Since there are many variations of clients for different operating systems, below we will give an example of setting up a client for Windows, as the most common OS.
-However, for other OS, including mobile ones, the algorithm will be similar.
+Since there are many variations of clients for different operating systems, below we will give an example of setting up a client for Windows and Android.
+However, for other OS the algorithm will be similar.

-1. Export your inboubnd URL and copy to the clipboard as described above in this section of article.
+- Export your inbound URL and copy to the clipboard as described above.

-2. Run Nekobox client as Administrator and enable Tun Mode.
+- Run Throne client as Administrator and enable Tun Mode.

-1. Highlight the added connection line with your mouse and press Enter again to establish connection.
+- Highlight the added connection line with your mouse and press Enter to establish connection.
 Or click on it with right mouse button and then click on Start entry.

 Software installed